 The New Zealand Prostitutes’ Collective (NZPC) was set up in 1987 by a small group of current and former sex workers to improve the situation of those in the industry and work for their rights.
 They initially faced some opposition and resistance – just getting listed in the telephone directory was a battle.

 During this time there was great concern about the spread of HIV/AIDS.
 The collective’s commitment to promoting safer sex practices within the sex industry helped it to secure government funding and support.

 Services for sex workers

-By the early 2000s NZPC had offices and community centres in many parts of the country.
+By the 21st century NZPC had offices and community centres in many parts of the country.
 It provided free information to sex workers and those considering sex work, particularly about safe sex and the use of condoms.
 It also operated free and anonymous sexual health clinics, distributed safer sex products and coordinated information about ‘ugly mugs’ – dangerous and abusive clients.
 The collective was also involved in several research projects into the different aspects of the sex industry.